carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

 .. code-block:: llvm

-  void @llvm.dbg.value(metadata, i64, metadata, metadata)
+  void @llvm.dbg.value(metadata, metadata, metadata)

 This intrinsic provides information when a user source variable is set to a new value.
 The first argument is the new value (wrapped as metadata).
-The second argument is the offset in the user source variable where the new value is written.
-The third argument is a `local variable
-<LangRef.html#dilocalvariable>`_ containing a description of the variable.
-The
-fourth argument is a `complex expression <LangRef.html#diexpression>`_.
+The third argument is a `local variable <LangRef.html#dilocalvariable>`_ containing a description of the variable.
+The fourth argument is a `complex expression
+<LangRef.html#diexpression>`_.

 Object lifetimes and scoping
 ============================